igorw-forks/fuelphp/README.md

 Below I'll keep a list of important techniques/patterns implemented.

+### Adoption of industry standards like Composer/Packagist and PSR-0

+Version 2.0 will include and have its packages setup to be installable using Composer.
+Also allowing you to easily include packages from Packagist.

+By default Fuel will now use the PSR-0 standard for classloading.
+Its implementation is actually a superset, but it is fully compatible with PSR-0.
+For convenience and speed each Package can be given a base namespace that will be required and stripped before any class to path conversion takes place.
+The same goes for modules inside the Package, those will have subnamespaces that are required and stripped before conversion as well.

 ### Everything is a Package and they'll be routable

 In v1.x the Application, Core and Oil packages weren't normal packages and didn't follow the same rules as other